Get to know the people who make the music happen

 James currently also looks after and is helping to build upon the GUS band archive, regularly displaying items at concerts.
 Any photos, records, memories and general memorabilia will be greatly received and well looked after.

-Assistant Principal Cornet – Jake Humphrey
+Assistant Principal Cornet – Vacancy

 Solo Cornet – Nigel Bramley